Back to Index

 1. Installation and Testing Phase

-Ensure the solar installer that has been selected employs qualified technicians to bring the equipment to site and start the solar installation.
-Those technicians should comply with all safety regulations- whether that is site safety with construction companies or individual facility safety rules from the client’s organization.
-The installer should be a member of the WSIB excellence program and all of their technicians should have their respective certifications up to date.
+Ensure your solar provider employs qualified technicians to bring the equipment to site and start the installation.
+Those technicians should comply with all safety regulations.
+The installer should be insured by the WSIB and all of their technicians should have their respective certifications up to date.

 The installation will typically begin with DC (direct current) components (solar panels, mounting, wiring and grounding) followed by an onsite engineering review, and then an electrical AC (alternating current) installation (inverters, electrical panelboards, transformers and wiring).
 The solar company can then work with the client to minimize disruption or meet construction deadlines for new facilities.
 After installation, rigorous testing should be is conducted to verify the system’s performance and safety.